coderabbitai/coderabbit-docs/docs/integrations/saas-gitlab.md

 ![gitlab user modal choice](/img/integrations/gitlab_user_choice.png)

-**We recommend using the default CodeRabbit user** for most organizations as it is pre-configured.
+**We recommend using the default CodeRabbit user** for most organizations, as it is pre-configured.
 However, we understand that some organizations may prefer more control over the user or have restrictions regarding user inclusion within their organization.

 ### Personal Access Tokens